jmcgui05/learning-system/README.md

 ## Getting Started

 1. Git clone this repo to your local machine
+2. Checkout the dev branch
-2. Open a terminal and run mongod to run a local mongo instance
+3. Open a terminal and run mongod to run a local mongo instance
-3. Open another terminal and run npm install
+4. Open another terminal and run npm install
-4. In this same terminal run npm run dev
+5. In this same terminal run npm run dev

 ## Expected Functionality